Rick-Ting-Wang/Rick-Ting-Wang.io/contents/home.md

 He is currently a Senior year student at the Communication University of China, majored in Computer Science in Artificial Intelligence (B.S.[Expected 2026])<br>

 #### Features
-- Alumnus of Communication University of China, Go Poplars!
+- Senior Year at the Communication University of China, Go Poplars!
 - Fist-gen University Student
 - Strength-focused, Fast learner